l-javier-garcia/Pewlett-Hackard-Analysis/README.md

 ###### 4. Luckily, career spans are long in PH
 What we're able to see from the data is that people that join PH last a very long time and there's plenty of room for employees to grow but vertically and horizontally if they feel they want to transition to a different field in the company.

+## Summary
+###### How many roles will need to be filled as the "silver tsunami" begins to make an impact?

+###### Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?